 Inspection rights for accounting books and records and minutes based on a one Decisional Participant threshold.

-Introduce additional suggestion by ICANN Board regarding investigation right (audits), based on 3 Decisional Participants in the Empowered Community threshold.
+Introduce additional suggestion by the ICANN Board regarding investigation right (audits), based on 3 Decisional Participants in the Empowered Community threshold.

 Confirmed direction for implementation to avoid abusive claims.

-Compromise on Recommendation 11 required the creation of the “carve out” in the definition of the Empowered Community.
+Compromise on Recommendation #11 required the creation of the “GAC carve-out” to the Empowered Community.

 5. Stress Tests Related to this Recommendation